 THE HIKE and BIKE JAPAN TEAM

 Justin lived in Japan for more than 20 years prior to returning to his native Australia, during which time he attained native-level fluency along with an impressive familiarity with local culture and customs, including yearly participation in the famous "Naked Man Festival"!
-As the founder and leader of Nagoya's well-known Chubu Hiking International Club (CHIC), he has planned and led countless group hikes and activities throughout Japan and has extensive knowledge of the country's mountains, backroads and hidden cultural gems.
-Justin is currently more than halfway through his personal quest to climb all of the "One Hundred Famous Mountains of Japan", an ambitious yet elusive goal amongst many in the Japanese mountaineering community.
+As the founder and leader of Nagoya's well-known Chubu Hiking International Club (CHIC), he planned and led countless hikes and activities throughout Japan, gaining extensive knowledge of the country's mountains, backroads and hidden cultural gems.
+Justin founded Hike and Bike Japan upon moving back to Australia in order to continue sharing his adopted homeland with as many people as possible.
+He is currently more than halfway through his personal quest to climb all of the "One Hundred Famous Mountains of Japan", an ambitious yet elusive goal amongst many in the Japanese mountaineering community.

-Additionally, Justin is currently running popular home-stays, treks and tours of the Gold Coast area where he now resides, through his business J&J's Adventures.
+Additionally, Justin is currently running popular home-stays, treks and tours of the Gold Coast area where he now resides, through his other business - J&J's Adventures.

 He is always on the go, whether running marathons (3:17 PR), winning mountain races (the 2019 Bunsuirei Mountain Ultra), backcountry snowboarding, or doing crazy things like climbing to the summit of Mt.
 Fuji, from the ocean, round-trip, in a single day.
 He is currently training hard to be the first non-Japanese person to join the Trans Japan Alps Race; an arduous 8-day, 415km affair with 27,000m of elevation gain and loss, that starts at the sea of Japan and traverses 3 major mountain ranges before finishing at the Pacific Ocean.